Anderson

 City of Anderson City Hall, Post Office and DMV

-sold the majority of these lots to civilian workers from Clear Air Force Station 6 miles away.
+lots, selling most of them to civilian workers from Clear Air Force Station, located just six miles away.

 This site is maintained by the City of Anderson PO Box 3100 Anderson, AK 99744 907-582-2500